Type of child care

 A more affordable child care option.

-A safe, home environment with consistent care.
+A family day care service offers a safe, home environment with consistent childhood education and care.

 Most educators have had children of their own.

-You will need to arrange back-up care if the educator is ill or unavailable.
+You will need to arrange backup care if the educator is ill or unavailable.

 There is not the same range of toys, equipment and activities as at a child care centre.

-You will have to arrange travel to and from the educators home.
+You will have to arrange travel to and from the educator's home.

 In-home care

-Child stays in home environment.
+Provided at home.
 Routines do not have to change.
 No need to travel and less exposure to illness.

 Babysitter

-Child stays in home environment.
+The child stays in a home environment.

-Child care experience varies, and babysitters are not always qualified.
+Childcare experience varies, and babysitters are not always qualified.

 May not be available for regular long-term care or longer hours.